KendrickOrg/kendrick/src/Kendrick.package/KEVariable.class/README.md

-A KEVariable is a variable in an ODE equation.
+A KEVariable is a variable in equation.

 Instance Variables
 	symbol:		<Symbol>

 symbol
 	- Name of the variable

-KEVariable are created as:
-KEVariable symbol: #i